Darien2805/Profile_Darien/README.md

 * The focus of projects that I have accomplished in my internships
 * Projects
 * Contact Details
-In addition, the webpage displays the contents based on your windows theme, i.e, Light and dark mode.
-Users can select the theme using the toggle button.

 ## 🤓 References
 * Logo Text Animation : **Logo Text AnimationS** [Website](https://codepen.io/afrozX/pen/rNJMjEZ)